samar-jeet/sassy_squad/README.md

-To create a README file based on the project structure in the screenshot, here’s a basic outline for your project, **SassySquad**:
+Here’s an updated version of the README file with the **tech stack** section added:

 ---